This site presents a reference view of an IDDAS-compatible implementation.

 IDDAS is not a single app or a packaged offering.
 It is a rule set that governs what happens when a real, measurable outcome occurs - and only then.

 If no value is created, no money moves.
 There is nothing to sell and nothing to persuade.
-The rule itself is the product - a predictable way to activate value, attribute contribution, and share revenue without negotiation, discretion, or exceptions.
+The rule itself is the product: a predictable way to activate value, attribute contribution, and produce verifiable outcomes without negotiation, discretion, or exceptions.

 IDDAS defines outcomes, not features.
 It defines how value moves, not how it is marketed or claimed.

-IDDAS runs on normal infrastructure such as cloud services, databases, and standard software systems.
+IDDAS runs on standard infrastructure such as cloud services, databases, and conventional software systems.
 It is not infrastructure itself.

 Infrastructure executes the system.
 The protocol defines the limits of the system.

 IDDAS defines the invariants - what must remain true regardless of implementation.
-These include activation before identity, lineage-based attribution, fixed economics, and verifiable outcomes (anchored on-chain so they can be audited independently).
+These include activation before identity, lineage-based attribution, fixed rule enforcement, and verifiable outcomes anchored for independent audit.

-Implementations can evolve.
+Implementations may evolve.
 The rule cannot drift silently.
 The protocol is implementation-agnostic so others can build on it without changing the underlying economics or attribution logic.

 IDDAS is intentionally narrow in what it defines and deliberately broad in what it enables.